-- 8.27 Core Strategy Policy 11 sets out South Ribble's shopping hierarchy of centres, showing Leyland Town Centre as the principal shopping area in the Borough followed by the District Centres of Bamber Bridge, Longton, Tardy Gate and Penwortham.
+- 8.27 Core Strategy Policy 11 sets out South Ribble's shopping hierarchy of centres, showing Leyland Town Centre as the principal shopping area in the borough followed by the District Centres of Bamber Bridge, Longton, Tardy Gate and Penwortham.
 In addition there is a network of supporting Local Centres within South Ribble.
 Having a retail hierarchy protects the centres by focusing growth and investment, it is also important to encourage developments of an appropriate type and scale. - 8.28 The retail hierarchy directs retail development and town centre uses to Leyland Town Centre.
 Retail growth elsewhere will need to be of levels which are appropriate to the location.
-With regards to District and Local Centres there is a reasonable degree of flexibility to be applied to ensure they can perform their important local community role and serve a different purpose to the town centre.
-Care will also be needed to avoid, for example, a single excessively large retail outlet which risks competing with the town centre or undermining the healthy mix of functions within the Local Centre.
+All new development within the centres should contribute to the attractiveness of the centre and enhance the use of the centre by offering vibrant, attractive, well designed centres with a good offer for local residents and visitors. - 8.29 In line with Policy 11 in the Core Strategy there will be a presumption to focus main town centre uses in the defined centres.
+However, planning applications for retail schemes on edge of centre or out of centre locations will be assessed against the sequential approach within the NPPF.